teuben/RSR_driver/README.md

 By default the wrapper uses the obsnum input filename and adds the suffixes **_rsr_spectum** and **_rsr_spectrum_bandspec** to store the output spectra.
 To understand the difference between these files you need to know that the RSR 3mm frequency range is divided into 6 bands.
 The data of each band is stored and processed independently by most of the steps in the DREAMPY pipeline.

 The **_rsr_spectrm_bandspec** contains the average spectrum of all the processed raw files separated per band.
 The shape of the data is [256,12].
 The odd columns contain the frequency values in GHz and the even columns contain the spectrum values in antenna temperature units (K).
+In the DREAMPY plots this spectrum shows each band with a different color.

 The **rsr_spectrum** is considered the main output of the pipeline.
 In this case the frequency channels that overlap within adjacent bands are averaged and a single frequency axis is defined.
 The shape of the data is [256,3].
 The first column contains the frequency values in GHz, the second and the third contains the spectrum and the statistical error in antenna temperature units (K).